alexhatz05/j2ee-examples/README.md

 # j2ee-examples
-A repository containing various examples that show the usages of various java EE components.
+A repository containing examples that show the usages of various java EE components.